 Hagio, Moto.
 The Heart of Thomas [Tōma no shinzō].
 Trans.
-Matt Thorn.
+Rachel Thorn.
 Seattle: Fantagraphics, 2012.

 Last year, 2014, marked the fortieth anniversary of the publication of Tōma no shinzō (The heart of Thomas), Hagio Moto’s (1949–-) shōnen’ai (boys love) manga masterpiece.
 The first installment appeared in the May 5, 1974 issue of Shōjo komikku (Girls’ comic), a magazine targeting middle school girls.
 Although Tōma depicts both passionate friendships and romantic love between adolescent boys, its publication in a mainstream shōjo manga magazine was not particularly surprising.
 Even if shōjo manga narratives about romantic relationships between beautiful schoolboys—works that would come to be labeled shōnen’ai—remained risqué no matter how platonic, by the mid 1970s male protagonists in shōjo manga were no longer remarkable.
 Moreover, earlier experimental works depicting romance between schoolboys had appeared in Shōjo komikku’s offshoot for older adolescent girls, Bessatsu shōjo komikku (Girls’ comic extra).
 For instance, Takemiya Keiko’s (1950-) Sanrūmu nite (1970, In the sunroom), widely considered to be the first shōnen’ai manga, and Hagio’s own Jūichigatsu no gimunajiumu (November gymnasium), had appeared in 1970 and 1971, respectively.
 By the time she began serializing Tōma no shinzō, Hagio had become a prominent member of the so-called Year 24 Group (Nijūyonen-gumi) of young female artists who reinvigorated shōjo manga in the 1970s, imbuing it with literary characteristics, and receiving a measure of artistic leeway not afforded to less popular authors.